abpio/abp-commercial-docs/en/ui/angular/content-toolbar-extensions.md

 The list of actions, conveniently named as `actionList`, is a **doubly linked list**.
 That is why we have used the `addHead` method, which adds the given value to the beginning of the list.
 You may find [all available methods here](../../Common/Utils/Linked-List).

 > **Important Note:** AoT compilation does not support function calls in decorator metadata.
-This is why we have defined `logUsersContributor` as an exported function declaration here.
+This is why we have defined `logUserNamesContributor` as an exported function declaration here.
 Please do not forget exporting your contributor callbacks and forget about lambda functions (a.k.a. arrow functions).
 Please refer to [AoT metadata errors](https://angular.io/guide/aot-metadata-errors#function-calls-not-supported) for details.

 ### Step 2.
 Import and Use Content Toolbar Contributors